Hall of Fame

 Allyn McKeen is one of the legendary figures in the history of Mississippi State football, having served as head coach from 1939-48.

-McKeen was named SEC Coach of the Year following the 1940 season that saw the Maroons finish 10-0-1 with an Orange Bowl victory and a final AP ranking of No. 9 – the highest in program history.
+McKeen coached Mississippi State from 1939-1948 after a short stint at West Tennessee State Teachers College (now the University of Memphis), where he posted a perfect 10-0 record in his second and final season.
+He led the Maroons to immediate success after taking over a program that went 4-6 the year prior.
+In his second year, after going 8-2, McKeen led State to the only unbeaten season in program history, going 10-0-1 and earning SEC Coach of the Year honors.
+The Maroons closed the year with an Orange Bowl victory and a final AP ranking of No. 9 – the highest in program history.
 It was MSU’s first 10-win season, a feat that would not be replicated until 1999, and the first time State went undefeated since going 3-0-2 in 1903.

 McKeen’s 1940 squad reeled off three-consecutive wins over ranked opponents to conclude the season – a shutout of No. 11 Ole Miss, a road triumph at No. 17 Alabama and a thrilling win over No. 13 Georgetown in the Orange Bowl.
 State would not appear in the Orange Bowl again until 2014.